MadrHacks/madrhacks.github.io/content/posts/auburn-ctf.md

 ### Ready, Steady, Go!

 We, MadrHacks group, wanted to have some fun and improve our skills and team collaboration so we joined the [Auburn CTF](https://ctf.auburn.edu/).
 This is our first CTF match! 🎉.
-The competition had a monstrous amount of playing teams, almost 1200!
-The CTF included ~55 challenges divided into multiple categories:
+The competition started on Friday 3rd April at 8:00 AM CST (For us it was at 3 PM) and lasted 2 days until 5th at 11: PM CST (5 AM for us 😴).
+The CTF had a monstrous amount of playing teams, almost 1200!
+It included ~55 challenges divided into multiple categories:
 - **OSINT** aka Open Source INtelligence: This included some challenges to lookup the internet and find clues.
 - **Crypto**: Cryptographic challenges (RSA, ...)
 - **BASH**: Set of bash scripts to exploit (most of them solved with privilege escalation)